lbl-srg/obc/specification/source/cdl.rst

 Syntax
 ^^^^^^

-In order to easily process CDL, we will use a subset of the Modelica 3.3 specification for the implementation of CDL :cite:`Modelica2012:1`.
+In order to use CDL with building energy simulation programs, and to not invent yet another language with new syntax, we will use a subset of the Modelica 3.3 specification for the implementation of CDL :cite:`Modelica2012:1`.
-The syntax is a minimum subset of Modelica as needed to instantiate classes, assign parameters, connect objects and document classes.
+The selected subset is needed to instantiate classes, assign parameters, connect objects and document classes.
-This subset is fully compatible with Modelica, e.g., no other information that violates the Modelica Standard is added.
+This subset is fully compatible with Modelica, e.g., no other information that violates the Modelica Standard is added, thereby allowing users to view, modify and simulate CDL-conformant control sequences with any Modelica-compliant simulation environment.

 To simplify the support of CDL for tools and control systems, the following Modelica keywords are not supported in CDL: